theabhishek07/Design_and_Analysis_of_Algorithms-DAA/README.md

 **_You are always welcome to add more or improve any resource in this repository._**
 # Rules for collaboration

-1. Create folder you want to add.
+1. Create your folder you want to add.
-2. Update Readme.md with relative link to your added file.
-3. Never work on the master branch.
+2. Never work on the master branch.

 # Community Contributions